bachld97/Article_EZ002/README.md

 ```
 And every time when we receive new data from data task we can check our saved origin *loadingRequests* and fill them with available data.
 And maybe finish some of them.
 <br><br>
-For example, we have these case.
+For example, we have this case.
 Some data already downloaded. *AVAssetResourceLoadingDataRequest* has some *requestedOffset* and *requestedLength*.
-Also we already sent some data to it, so *currentOffset* is not 0 too.
+Also, we already sent some data to it, so *currentOffset* is not 0 too.
 Looks like on the diagram
 <br>